helium/gateway-rs/README.md

 ./helium_gateway -c /location/of/config/file server
 ```

-Lastly you can check the version, read the help information or daemonize the
+Lastly you can check the version, read the help information, or daemonize the
 application using the `--version`, `--help` and `--daemon` flags respectively.

 ### Add gateway subcommand

 As shown in the help output below, this subcommand is used to construct an add
 gateway transaction which can subsequently be used with the Helium Wallet
 application to onboard the gateway to the blockchain.
-More infomation on this
+More information on this
 process can be found [on the docs article for Data Only
 Hotspots](https://docs.helium.com/mine-hnt/data-only-hotspots/#add-hotspot).